Amsterdam/datateam_moss/README.md

-# datateam_moss
+# Introduction
-Hier staan functies in van datateam MOSS+
+Functions for datateam MOSS+

+DISCLAIMER: Repo is in PoC phase
+DISCLAIMER: The functions can run on Databricks using a Personal Compute Cluster